helidon-io/helidon/docs-internal/protobuf.md

 These 2 things while in the protobuf space are strongly associated with GRPC.
 From the perspective of protobuf GRPC is one implementation of a toolchain for RPC services that consists of a `protoc` plugin and a stack that supports various langagues.

-It would it be possible for us to define our own "Helidon" flavor of protobuf RPC services, however they wouldn't interoperate with GRPC generated code ; given the popularity of GRPC the usability such RPC services could be questionnable.
+It would it be possible for us to define our own "Helidon" flavor of protobuf RPC services, however they wouldn't interoperate with GRPC generated code ; given the popularity of GRPC the usability of such RPC services is questionnable.

 Support for the RPC and interoperability with GRPC clients should be done separately from the basic protobuf support.

-## Proposal

-Provide Helidon media type support for protobuf supporting with support for the popular headers and without headers.

 ## Open Issues